 To make matters worse, Brand claimed that the talks with Pelinka happened over a month ago.
 Why is Magic bringing this entire situation up now?
 Is he trying to save face for the disastrous way the Lakers played themselves in the Anthony Davis sweepstakes?
 What a shame that the Pelicans didn't want to take back a smorgasbord of role players and crappy picks for a 25-year-old superstar!
 Magic strategically dropped this morsel of info that will have bandwagon Lakers fans across the globe salivating and photoshopping Simmons into a Lakers jersey for the next half-dozen years (if they haven't already been doing that).

 Just like I'm not going to police who Simmons is dating (by the way: the Sixers are 14-2 in games Kendall Jenner has attended this season), I'm not going to yell that Simmons "owes it" to Philadelphia to stay here.
-If he wants to flee to Hollywood and go full Fresh Prince, that's fine, but it's just infuriating that the Lakers plant their seeds of tampering throughout the league constantly with zero concrete repercussions from NBA commissioner Adam Silver.
+If he wants to flee to Hollywood and go full Fresh Prince, that's fine, but it's just infuriating that the Lakers plant their seeds of tampering throughout the league constantly with almost no serious repercussions from NBA commissioner Adam Silver.

 These lines need to be posted on three billboards outside the league's headquarters in Manhattan: